General Non-Fiction posted March 19, 2023 |

 .

 It was the summer of 2015, and I was planning my wedding.
 She and my other sister were to share the role of maid of honor.
 Her last of her many relapses broke me before it took her life.
-I regrettably went a route I hadn't traveled before - I shut her out.
-I told her that she wasn't to be my maid of honor, or even a guest at my wedding if she wasn't clean.
+Regrettably, I went a route I hadn't traveled before — I shut her out.
+I told her she couldn't be my maid of honor or even a guest at my wedding if she weren't clean.

 Kelly did not make it to the wedding.

-This choice, is one I was never able to make prior.
-Before I had my daughter.
+I was never able to make this choice before, not until I had my daughter.

-The end began when I told Kelly, who was at the time living with me, my now husband, and daughter, that she couldn't stay with us any longer.
-After her longest span of staying clean in her six year drug battle, she threw in the towel.
-Our connection made it easy for me know when she was using.
+The end began when I told Kelly, who was living with me, my now-husband, and daughter, that she couldn’t stay with us any longer.
+After her longest span of staying clean in her six-year drug battle, she threw in the towel.
+Our connection made it easy for me to know when she was using.

 Kelly was dangerously skilled in the art of hiding her drug use, often going months before losing control and being revealed.
-She would fool and manipulate all- apart from me.
+She could fool and manipulate everyone — except me.
 When Kelly would give up, I would feel it.
-I would feel strength leave my body, and I can't explain it in any other way.
+I would feel strength leave my body, and I can't explain it any other way.

 Until I couldn’t.

-Kelly then moved to California and was in yet another treatment facility, battling an addiction beyond any level she's had in the past.
-She purposely took herself out of my life, and my daughter's.
-Her intention was to spare us more disappointment.
-I don't think it was her intention to die, but I can't deny the fact that she took that risk every time.
-Every time she felt as though her agony was too much to bear, every time she thought she didn't have a choice.
+Kelly then moved to California and was in yet another treatment facility, battling an addiction beyond any level she had in the past.
+She purposely took herself out of my life and my daughter’s.
+She intended to spare us more disappointment.
+I don't think she intended to die, but I can't deny that she took that risk every time.
+Every time she felt her agony was too much to bear, every time she thought she didn't have a choice.
 Every time, she knowingly risked leaving me.
-Every day I wish she hadn't.
-Occasionally I thought perhaps knowing these risks myself, I'd be prepared for what inevitably happened.
+Every day, I wish she hadn’t.
+Occasionally, I thought perhaps, knowing these risks myself, I’d be prepared for what inevitably happened.

 Like her, I was wrong.

-I could tell of all the sad tales, such as her many near-death overdoses, places I've retrieved her from, things she's done, things done to her, people I blamed, people blaming her, miles I have driven, states I have flown, and lengths I have run- hoping to save my sister.
-But what are these but irrelevant stories, to the saddest tale of all.
-Every one of those times I saved my sister, offered me nothing but time.
+I could tell all the sad tales, such as her many near-death overdoses, places I've retrieved her from, things she's done, things done to her, people I blamed, people blaming her, miles I have driven, states I have flown, and lengths I have run — hoping to save my sister.
+But what are these but irrelevant stories to the saddest tale of all.
+Every one of those times I saved, my sister offered me nothing but time.
 Just more time to love her.
 More time to fear.
 Only to not have been able to save her in the end.

-My Kelly was just.. different.
-Unaware of how special she was, and bursting with potential and intelligence beyond her years.
-She needed time to grow and experience the world around her in order to fully process her thoughts and curiosities.
+My Kelly was just... different.
+Unaware of how special she was and bursting with potential and intelligence beyond her years.
+She needed time to grow and experience the world around her to process her thoughts and curiosities fully.
 But her intellect only caused her young mind anxiety.
-I would tell her, this burden will lift as she grows.
-I told her I'd be beside her while racking up life's experiences to apply to her overwhelming knowledge.
+I would tell her this burden would lift as she grows.
+I told her I'd be beside her while we racked up life's experiences to apply to her overwhelming knowledge.
 I said I would be there to help piece her troubled thoughts together to form an understanding.
-I promised her she would be all the more wiser as an adult.
+I promised her she would be all the wiser as an adult.
 That she would one day, with me in her corner, reach her full potential.

 I was a fool to promise what I couldn't deliver.